-Lessons should require 8-12 hours of work per week, depending on the speed at which you work.
-Included in the 8 hours to complete a lesson is time to complete projects and related activities.
+Lessons should require 20-30 hours of work per week, depending on the speed at which you work and your programming experience.
+Included in the time to complete a lesson is time to complete projects and related activities.
 You'll be glad to know that you don't have to show up for class at a certain time!
 All you need to do is complete each project and a quiz before the published deadline at the end of the week.

 My colleagues and I have worked hard to make this the most effective and convenient educational experience possible.
 How much and how well you learn is ultimately up to you.
 You will succeed if you are diligent about keeping up with the class schedule and if you take advantage of opportunities to communicate with me as well as with your fellow students.